mrvladus/scripts/README.md

 # Installation scripts
-Scripts for quick automatic ArchLinux installation
+Scripts for quick automatic ArchLinux and Debian installation